 When connected via their TRRS cable plugged directly into the Xbox One controller jack, you can receive audio and microphone support.

 The Cooler Master MH630 are decent wired gaming headphones.
 Unlike many other gaming brands, they lack companion software that can help tweak their sound, and their controls are limited.
-However, their detachable boom microphone has a superb recording quality and their fairly nondescript look makes it easy to transition these headphones from gaming to a more casual setting.
-If you're shopping around for more gaming headphones, check out our recommendations for the best gaming headsets, the best gaming headsets for the Xbox One, and the best wired headphones.
+However, their detachable boom microphone has a superb recording quality, and their fairly nondescript look makes it easy to transition these headphones from gaming to a more casual setting.

 The HyperX Cloud Stinger are better-wired gaming headphones than the Cooler Master MH630.
 The HyperX are slightly more comfortable, have a more neutral and better-balanced sound profile, and also have a longer audio cable.
 However, the Cooler Master's boom microphone has a superb recording quality, which may be more important to some gamers who rely on being heard as clearly as possible.

 The Logitech G533 Wireless Gaming Headset is a better gaming headset than the Cooler Master MH630.
 While the Logitech are wireless, they have a slightly more comfortable fit, a better balanced and neutral sound profile, and they offer virtual soundstage features.
 They even have companion software with a graphic EQ and presets as well as a 17-hour battery life, so you can play for hours without having to worry about recharging them.
 However, the Cooler Master's wired design makes lag not an issue and their boom microphone has a superb recording quality.